seng438-winter-2024/seng438-a4-zhifanl/seng438-a4-team_number.md

 ### Part 1: Enhancing Mutation Scores and Reporting

-- **Shanzi and Fardin**: Tasked with improving the mutation score of `RangeTest.java`.
-Their responsibilities also include drafting the associated report, detailing the strategies employed and the outcomes achieved.
+- **Group 1: Shanzi and Fardin**: Tasked with improving the mutation score of `RangeTest.java`.
+Group 1's responsibilities also include drafting the associated report, detailing the strategies employed and the outcomes achieved.

-- **Zhifan and Sansip**: Focused on elevating the mutation score of `DataUtility.java`.
-Similar to their peers, they are also in charge of composing the report related to their task, encompassing both the methodology used and the results obtained.
+- **Group2: Zhifan and Sansip**: Focused on elevating the mutation score of `DataUtility.java`.
+Similar to their group 1, group 2 are also in charge of composing the report related to their task, encompassing both the methodology used and the results obtained.

 ### Part 2: Case Testing Requirements